Harry M. Roth

 Franklin & Marshall College, B.A.

-From 2004 through 2011, included in the list of Pennsylvania Super Lawyers by Thomson Reuters, based on peer review ratings.
+Included in the Pennsylvania Super Lawyers by Thomson Reuters, based on peer review ratings consistently.

-Martindale-Hubbell Peer Review AV®-rated lawyer, and included in The Bar Register of Preeminent Lawyers in the United States for 2011, published by LexisNexis Martindale-Hubbell®
+Martindale-Hubbell Peer Review AV®-rated lawyer, and included in The Bar Register of Preeminent Lawyers in the United States, published by LexisNexis Martindale-Hubbell®

 Harry M. Roth is a frequent lecturer on public safety, health issues, and the law.